ryanwestby/ryanwestby.github.io/_posts/2019-03-28-8-more-books-i-read-2018.md

 If you’re interested in an honest and funny perspective of United States law and its justice system from someone that has devoted his life to it, then this is a great read.
 I'd also recommend it for those in or interested in leadership roles, looking for some insight from someone that has made an effort to become a good leader by taking notes and learning from his own superiors.

-## 4. The Big Short
+## 4. The Big Short by Michael Lewis

 <img style="float:left;margin-right:20px;max-width:20%;" src="/assets/images/books/big_short_cover.jpg" />
-A financial thriller by Michael Lewis that details the lead up to the US housing bubble of of the 2000’s.
+A financial thriller that details the lead up to the US housing bubble of of the 2000’s.

 I loved the characters in this book.
 It’s no wonder they got such big names to play them all in the movie, they’re larger than life.
 The different perspectives and story threads in this one offer up an absorbing and accessible view into the financial world and the crisis it created.

 This is a book for those interested in how the financial crisis of 2008 happened.
 By the end I was perplexed by how the people responsible weren’t jailed for it.

-## 5. Anathem
+## 5. Anathem by Neal Stephenson

 <img style="float: right;margin-left:20px;max-width:20%;" src="/assets/images/books/anathem_cover.jpg" />
 A sci-fi book by Neal Stephenson that melds quantum mechanics and Platonic philosophy.